Congrats Arizona on our 5 star rating from the Grand Lodge for a seventh year.

 Welcome to the great state of Arizona, the home of one of the many wonders of the world, the Grand Canyon.
-AEA President Jim Casacchia thanks all visitors for stopping by to see what our Association is doing.
+AEA President Al Kayal thanks all visitors for stopping by to see what our Association is doing.

 Want information on how to join our Order or information about a Lodge near you!
 Click the here to inquire.

 Click to see photos of your 2023-24 Arizona Elks Association Officers, Appointees, Grand Lodge Representatives, along with their spouses.

 As 2024 has kicked in, we have hit the ground running, but no complaining here.

 We managed to make three out of the four District Hoop Shoot Contests held in the month of January.
 What a show.
 It was an incredible experience to witness the physical maturity of our youth and the mental focus displayed by the young participants.
 A tip of the hat is due to the Lodges for their extraordinary participation this year.
 I know Hoop Shoot Director Gregg Boyce appreciates the efforts by all concerned.
 Now, we are on to the State Hoop Shoot Finals on the 10th of February in Apache Junction, Area 7 Shoot in Boulder City, NV on February 23-24 and then on to Chicago for the National Finals.
 We have a host of really strong shooters this year, so come out and root our kids on.

 Exalted Rulers, you have two months remaining to complete the programs, to achieve the goals, you set out to complete at the start of your terms.
 Congratulations to you, your officers and members for making this a great year.